Office of Undergraduate Research

 Jacksonville, FL 32224-7699

 Kelsey's research interests focus mainly on undergraduate research experiences.
-In her free time, Kelsey enjoys spending time with her rescue dogs MJ and Chico and her boyfriend and finding food trucks.
+In her free time, Kelsey enjoys spending time with her rescue dogs MJ and Chico and her partner and shopping at IKEA.

 Jesse is a Junior at UNF majoring in Astrophysics with a minor in Mathematics.
 He first started research in the summer of 2015 with a project to optimize the treatment of dental implants with UV radiation.
 In the Spring 2016, he began working on the NASA high altitude weather balloon project.
 More recently, he is working on computer modeling of core collapse supernova from population III stars in the early universe.
 After UNF he plans to attend graduate school for astrophysics.